 Yes.
 We can work with a professional you bring into the mix, or we can provide these individuals to meet your goals.
 Frequent and thorough communication is our standard.

 Generally it will be same day if critical, or within 24 business hours if not.
-We expect that you’ll be communicating with your Project Manager on a near daily basis during most parts of the build (depending on how custom your home is and how high-end the finishing is).
+We expect that you’ll be communicating with your Project Manager on a near daily basis during most parts of the build.

 We believe that disputes can be avoided with good preparation, communication, and proper care.
-That said, building a home is expensive and emotional for the clients, and a complex task.
-This always means that some conflict or concern will arise at some point.
-We want to know any concerns asap.
+We want to know any concerns as soon as possible.
 First to the Project Manager (PM) (if during construction) but also to our General Manager (GM).
-Our GM is always available to direct questions or concerns to if you have a worry about the PM or something you don’t want to bring up to them.
-We resolve conflicts through communication first, and we believe that most disputes are often caused by misunderstandings or unmatched expectations.
-So our goal is to seek clarity first and then communicate with all involved to problem solve solutions.
+Our goal is to seek clarity first and then communicate with all involved to problem solve solutions.

 This is done through our site inspections explained above, as well as daily and week-end clean-ups by our team.
 These costs are accounted for in our Estimate.